CoderTonyB/vscode-nativescript-generator/README.md

 # vscode-nativescript-generator

-This extension allows you to add easily add boilerplate Nativescript/Angular files to your Visual Studio Code project
+This extension allows you to easily add boilerplate Nativescript/Angular files to your Visual Studio Code project

-> Based on code from from[Sebastian Baar](https://github.com/sebastianbaar/vscode-add-angular2-files) VS Code Add Angular2 Files
+> Based on code from from [Sebastian Baar](https://github.com/sebastianbaar/vscode-add-angular2-files) VS Code Add Angular2 Files
 > and [Josh Sommer](https://github.com/TheOriginalJosh/vscode-add-angular-native-files) vscode-add-angular-native-files

+## Feature Request?

+Open an issue at https://github.com/CoderTonyB/vscode-nativescript-generator/issues and I'll see what I can do about adding it.
+Feel free to contribute to the project there as well!

 ## Changelog